eprbell/dali-rp2/docs/configuration_file.md

 * The router only uses Binance.com and the fiat exchange rates to build the graph to calculate the route.
 * `fiat_priority` determines what fiat the router will attempt to route through first while trying to find a path to your quote asset.
 * Binance.com might not be available in certain territories.
+* All locked plugins make use of the default forex exchange API, Frankfurter, which provides daily rates from the European Central Bank.
+Rates for bank holidays and weekends are taken from the previous trading day, so if a rate is requested for Saturday, the Friday rate will be used.

 ### Coinbase Pro Locked CCXT